How To Tell If Someone Is Armed

 • Style or size of clothing doesn't match other clothing.
 Notice a sweater or jacket that's oversized or doesn't necessarily fit with what a person is wearing?
 It could be concealing a gun.
 Often enough, people will have a favored garment that reliably conceals to their satisfaction; however, it may only match with certain outfits.
 A clearly oversized shirt, sweater or jacket is also a telltale sign.
 Someone's wearing a trench coat on Memorial Day?
 They're probably concealing something.

 • Open jackets in cold weather, closed garments in hot weather.
-If a person is walking around with an open jacket, whilst inclement winter weather indicates doing so is a likely sign of mental illness...good chance they're carrying.
+If a person is walking around with an open jacket, whilst inclement indicates doing so is a likely sign of mental illness...good chance they're carrying.
 If a person is wearing a fall jacket in July...they carrying.
 Or they need to get to a doctor.

 Other Indicators of an Armed Person